-- 1. The Forum51 to: - a) identify and catalogue all street trees to identify others that could be protected and to assist in the more direct protection of street trees by BCC. - b) work with BCC to support the establishment of a tree bank to be represented on the Birmingham Forest Group. - c) work with local residents to encourage the planting of trees and hedges in their front gardens - d) to get guidance from the Woodland Trust - 2.
-The Forum to work with: - a) BCC to seek design solutions to the railings and lack of maintenance on Freeth Bridge - b) work with the police and other agencies to open up the Canal at the location identified as 'potential' access on Map 12 - c) the police and other agencies to address the fly tipping and maintenance issues on Regina Drive and other sites to be identified in due course by the Forum - d) the Friends of Perry Hall Park and the Friends of Perry Park, to identify ways of improving the visual connections with Perry Park - e) BCC to open up the unannounced access points to Kingsdown and Turnberry Park.
+- 1. The Forum to: - a) identify and catalogue all street trees to identify others that could be protected and to assist in the more direct protection of street trees by BCC. - b) work with BCC to support the establishment of a tree bank to be represented on the Birmingham Forest Group. - c) work with local residents to encourage the planting of trees and hedges in their front gardens - d) get guidance from the Woodland Trust - e) with the Woodland Trust and others identify fundable projects that would advance progress with the delivery of the 3Bs Garden Suburb. - 2.
+The Forum will work with the Canal & River Trust and: - a) BCC to seek design solutions to the railings and lack of maintenance on Freeth Bridge - b) work with the police and other agencies to open up the Canal at the location identified as 'potential' access on Map 12 - c) the police and other agencies to address the fly tipping and maintenance issues on Regina Drive and other sites to be identified in due course by the Forum - d) the Friends of Perry Hall Park and the Friends of Perry Park, to identify ways of improving the visual connections with Perry Park - e) BCC to open up the unannounced access points to Kingsdown and Turnberry Park.